arcus/education_modules/omics_orientation/omics_orientation.md

 ## Caveats and Challenges

 While omics approaches can be powerful, this doesn't mean that an omics approach is always the "best", nor that omics studies are guaranteed to provide every answer to every question!
+While omics studies can leverage large data sets to find patterns and correlations, they can't provide much insight about individuals, nor do they offer 100% certainty about any results or conclusions.
 There are several caveats to be aware of when planning or reading about an omics study:

 * **Heterogeneity of populations:** According to Hasin et al., "[i]nsights gained from omics approaches are mostly comparative" (2017), meaning that omics studies involve comparing groups to each other (such as "disease vs. healthy" or "treatment vs control", for example).
 Inherent heterogeneity in any of these populations makes it difficult to distinguish important differences, or "signal", from unrelated variation, also called "noise."
 Because of the amount of data being analyzed in omics studies, this problem can be amplified compared to traditional approaches.

 * **Confounding variables:** Omics allows researchers to ask complex questions with many variables, but that doesn't mean studies can include every possible variable.
-Variables that researchers don't know about or don't measure can still be contributing to the effect in question.
+Variables that researchers don't know about or don't measure can still be contributing to the effect being studied.
 Any conclusions drawn from the results of an omics study (or any scientific study) should account for this possibility.

 * **Reproducibility:** Due to the amount and complexity of the data in omics studies, the analysis process can require many steps, and there will be differences in workflows between studies.
 This means that results sometimes can't be reproduced from one study to another.